TrezorHannes/VPS-LNBits-Wireguard/README.md

    - [ ] Your Wireguard Server Public Key

-### 5) VPS: Install LNBits
+### VPS: Install LNBits
 Next we will install [LNBits](https://lnbits.com/) on this server, since it'll allow to keep your node independent and light-weight.
 It also allows to change nodes swiftly in-case you need to move things.
 We won't install it via Docker (like Umbrel does), but do the implementation based  on their [Github Installation Guide](https://github.com/lnbits/lnbits-legend/blob/main/docs/guide/installation.md).
 You can also follow their [own, excellent video walkthrough](https://youtu.be/WJRxJtYZAn4?t=49) here.
 Just don't use Ben's commands, since these are a little dated.
 Since we assume you have followed the hardening guide above to add additional users, we will now have to use `sudo` in our commands.
 ```
 $ sudo apt update
 $ sudo apt-get install git -y
-$ sudo apt install software-properties-common -y # possibility to add alternative python versions, since 3.10 isn't working with LNBits
-$ sudo add-apt-repository ppa:deadsnakes/ppa -y
-$ sudo apt install python3.7 # 3.7 seems to be the most workable solution for now
-$ sudo apt install python3.7-venv # that's the virtual environment for python to run our server
 $ git clone https://github.com/lnbits/lnbits-legend
 $ cd lnbits-legend/
-# if you get an error with your instance, add the following additional packages: 'sudo  apt-get install python3-dev && sudo apt-get install build-essential'

 $ python3.7 -m venv venv
 $ ./venv/bin/pip install -r requirements.txt
 $ mkdir data && cp .env.example .env
 $ ./venv/bin/uvicorn lnbits.__main__:app --port 5000
 ```

+If you get an error with your instance, see for adding additional packages here [^bignote]

+[^bignote]:
+		$ sudo  apt-get install python3-dev && sudo apt-get install build-essential
+		$ sudo apt install software-properties-common -y # possibility to add alternative python versions
+		$ sudo add-apt-repository ppa:deadsnakes/ppa -y
+		$ sudo apt install python3.7 # 3.7 seems to be the most stable version for now, might change
+		$ sudo apt install python3.7-venv # that's the virtual environment for python to run our server

-If you run into trouble, check out the [original troubleshooting hints](https://github.com/lnbits/lnbits-legend/blob/main/docs/guide/installation.md#troubleshooting).
+If you still run into trouble, check out the [original troubleshooting hints](https://github.com/lnbits/lnbits-legend/blob/main/docs/guide/installation.md#troubleshooting).
 Now when this is successfully starting, you can abort with CTRL-C. We will come back to this for further configuration editing LNBits' config-file to our desired setup.

 ## Into the Tunnel
 We have installed the tunnel through the mountain, but need to get our LND Node to use it.

-### 6) LND Node: Install and test the VPN Tunnel
+### LND Node: Install and test the VPN Tunnel
 Now switch to another terminal window, and SSH into your **Lightning Node**.
 We want to connect to the VPS, for that, we basically replicate the steps installing wg, creating a private and public key, and connect and establish the tunnel.
 Later, we will work with the assumption that your LND RestLNDWallet is listening on port 8080, check your lnd.conf again, under `[Application Options]` => `restlisten=0.0.0.0:8080`, or `$ cat .lnd/lnd.conf | grep restlisten`